CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/project-mgmt-methodology.md

 **Task:** Create wireframes for the Reel Canon movie list page (for desktop, tablet, and mobile views).

 - **Sprint Planning:**

   - In our sprint planning session, we created a backlog task card in Trello: “Design ReelCanon Wireframes (Desktop + Tablet + Mobile).”
-    - The card included acceptance criterias
+  - The card included acceptance criteria
   - Task assigned to a team member with a checklist for each device layout.
   - Outcome: Drafts in Figma → peer feedback → export PNGs → push to GitHub.

 - **Kanban Workflow:**

   - Card moved from Backlog → Sprint Backlog → In Progress during Sprint 2.
-    - Daily Slack stand-up example: *“Yesterday I sketched the mobile layout; today I’ll start on tablet responsive design; no blockers so far.”*
+  - Daily Slack stand-up example: _“Yesterday I sketched the mobile layout; today I’ll start on tablet responsive design; no blockers so far.”_

 - **Review and Feedback (QA):**

   - Once initial drafts were done in Figma, the card was moved to Review column.
   - Other team members provided peer feedback (eg. Make hover effect on desktop and consider alternative options on Tablet and Mobile as 'hover' may not work on these devices).

 - **Definition of Done (DoD):**

   - Meeting held to collaborate and reflect and provide feedback for adjustments
   - Final wireframes were exported and uploaded to GitHub repo.
   - The card was moved to Done, with the acceptance criteria checked off.

 - **Retrospective:**
   - In the sprint retrospective, we noted that defining acceptance criteria at the start made peer review smoother and reduced rework.

-*Diagram Figure 10: Agile & Kanban Workflow for Wireframe Design (Planning Phase)*
+### _Diagram Figure 10: Agile & Kanban Workflow for Wireframe Design (Planning Phase)_

 ```mermaid
 sequenceDiagram